cortes-ciriano-lab/ClonalSim/README.md

 2. Transfer of an array population to a tree network with nodes, ready to import to the python treeswift package and versatile for further analysis.
 3. Read in function for observed data from a tsv file or string.
 4. Function to assign branch lengths based on a Poisson distribution with mean of a given mutation rate
-5. Function to do averaging across the branch lengths of the tree before summary statistics
+5. Function to do averaging across the branch lengths of the tree before summary statistics (ultrametric tree transformation)

 ## Description of the code
 #### Master Simulator Function that includes running the following: